gguillaux/dashboard-template/README.md

 # dashboard-template
-Template of dashboard using Bootstrap 4 and D3.js
+Template of dashboards using Bootstrap 4 and D3.js Sample hosted on: bit.ly/gdtemplate